 - Great feedback.
 Rigorous and appropriate corrections will be enveloped it in a sea of praise.
-Rosa will take the time to list all the good aspects of a piece of work together with those that need refining so that you learn but don't loose hope.
-Believe me, food translation is hard.
+Rosa will take the time to list all the good aspects of a piece of work together with those that need refining so that you learn but don't loose the will to live.
+Believe me, food translation is: HARD.

 - Friendly but professional.
 You will not get away with any excuses, including lack of familiarity with a text or job type.

 - Seeing my interest, Rosa suggested various books on food history.